Torture in Gaza

-We have collected and analyzed nearly 500 pieces of open-source evidence from January 7th, 2023, through January 3rd 2025 documenting the detention conditions, physical abuse, and torture endured by Palestinian detainees at the hands of Israeli Soldiersl, Isrzeli prison guards, and Prison doctors and medical staff and Israeli Settlers.
+We have preserved ,analyzed, identified and verified nearly 500 pieces of open-source evidence from January 7th, 2023, through January 3rd 2025 documenting the detention conditions, physical abuse, and torture endured by Palestinian detainees at the hands of Israeli soldiers, Israeli prison guards, and prison doctors and medical staff and Israeli Settlers.
 The evidence pertains to approximately 500 victims, of whom nearly 300 have been identified.
-These incidents occurred across a range of locations, including Israeli prisons and jails, IDF military sites and checkpoints, as well as civilian homes in Gaza and the West Bank and temporary shelters and schools in Gaza.
+These incidents of systematic state sanctioned abuse and torture occurred across a range of locations, including Israeli prisons and jails, IDF military sites and checkpoints, as well as civilian homes in Gaza and the West Bank and temporary shelters and schools in Gaza.

 The evidence includes a wide range of abuses and even torture inflicted on Palestinian civilians from Gaza and the West Bank.
 Most of them were forcibly taken by the IDF, often as an act of collective punishment in response to the October 7, 2023, Hamas attack in Israel, as well as to extract intelligence on the location of Hamas tunnels and Yahya Sinwar, former head of Hamas.
 The victims include a wide range of individuals, such as children, the elderly, individuals with mental and/or physical disabilities, pregnant women, doctors, paramedics, hospital directors, journalists, political figures, religious leaders, activists, and foreign nationals.
 In several cases, adult male civilians were used as human shields, forced to wear either Hamas or IDF uniforms, and sent into civilian homes, tunnels, and buildings in Gaza, placing them at extreme risk.
 The methods of torture and abuse encompass both physical and psychological abuse.